 ‘There’s something ever so satisfying about using an axe,’ a thick, brutish voice said.

 Macnair.
 Harry stepped over the corpses.
 He’s the creep who loves axes.

-A third body shuddered against the wall.
-Pale hands pressed to a gaping, seeping wound along his throat.
-‘Kat-tie,’ her father gasped, blood spurting from his neck as he waved his hands down the hall.
+A third body shuddered against the wall, clutching at a gaping neck wound with pale hands.
+‘Kat-tie,’ her father gasped, blood spurting from his throat as he waved his hands down the hall.
 ‘Kat-tie!’

 ‘Vulnera Sanentur,’ Harry muttered, pouring magic into the wound until it closed and the bleeding slowed.
 ‘Obliviate.’

 Best if he doesn’t remember I was here.
 Just in case.

 ‘It’s the sound,’ Macnair crooned.
 ‘The way severing bone trembles up your arms and the blood sprays across the floor.’